majeeddl/analytics-dashboard-yq/README.md

 - Add role-based access control for different user types.
 - Implement server-side pagination and filtering for large datasets.
 - Enhance accessibility (a11y) and add more comprehensive tests.
-- Deploy to a cloud platform with CI/CD.

 ---